-Born in Papillion in 1905, David Furst served in the Marines from 1926 until being discharged in 1930.
-Upon his return home he found work as a mechanic operating his own business.
-He would transition into the bar business at 46 years old when he and his wife Millie opened the Village Bar – not to be confused with the longstanding bar of the same name in Ralston.
-Details of the bar are sparse but he made a good run of it, operating the neighborhood watering hole until 1960.
-From there became a deputy sheriff for Douglas County and later a maintenance worker for the Douglas County Courthouse.
+David Furst opened the first watering hole on this spot.
+Born in Papillion in 1905, Furst served in the Marines from 1926 until being discharged four years later.
+Returning home and acclimating to civilian life, he found work as a mechanic operating his own business before transitioning to the bar business in 1951.
+He operated his Village Bar alongside his wife Minnie.
+This bar should not be confused with the longstanding bar of the same name in Ralston.
+Details of the bar during these days are sparse, so it may have just been another nondescript South O bar.
+After leaving the business in 1960, he became a deputy sheriff for Douglas County and later a maintenance worker for the Douglas County Courthouse.

-Today the bar has lots of televisions to watch the game in addition to a pool table and dartboards.
-The fun doesn’t stop there as it hosts karaoke nights and is likely the only bar in town with a putting green on its patio out back.
+Sans the shuffleboard tables, the bar has plenty of televisions to watch the Cowboys, in addition to a pool table, ping pong, and dartboards.
+It also hosts karaoke nights and is likely the only bar in town with a putting green on its patio out back.

-Beer City has undergone a makeover in recent years and its bright blue mural on its western exterior wall was added around 2022.
-The neighborhood bar continues to hold its own and has been recognized for its friendly service not to mention its laid-back vibe and commitment to football and its customers even offering free food on occasion.
-If you plan to pay it a visit to the bar that was ranked ninth out of 32 bars in the 2024 Dive Bar Road Trip, be sure to bring cash as they don’t accept cards.
+Beer City has undergone a makeover in recent years, and its bright blue mural on its western exterior wall was added around 2022 by GroupHug Studio.
+The neighborhood bar continues to hold its own and has been recognized for its friendly service, not to mention its laid-back vibe and commitment to football and even offering free food on occasion.
+If you plan to visit the bar that ranked ninth out of 32 bars in the 2024 Dive Bar Road Trip, be sure to bring cash, as they don’t accept cards.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!